 In his free time, Michael enjoys watching movies, hiking in national parks, and amateur photography.

-Hayden will graduate from the University of Oklahoma in May 2018 with a B.A. and an M.A. in International Studies.
+Jamie will graduate from the University of Oklahoma in December 2018 with a B.A. and an M.A. in International Studies.
 In her free time, Jamie enjoys watching documentaries, reading classic novels, and New York Giants football.